machinelv/QGEMM/TechniqueReport.md

 | M=8192, N=4096, K=2048 | 0.50x | 0.65x | 0.78x | 0.26x | 1.00x |

 ### V3

-In this step, we add swizzling to
+In this step, we add swizzling in two levels: thread-block swizzle and warp-level swizzle.